The Role of Your Executor

 - Immediate issues: There may be many things that require your immediate attention.
 These might include finding and reviewing the most recent will, arranging the funeral and determining if any family members have immediate financial needs.

 - Protecting the estate: Your role includes identifying the deceased’s assets and protecting them until final distribution.
-For example, you may need to arrange for the care of any vacant property, arrange for the safe custody of personal valuables and important documents, cancel club memberships, health insurance, subscriptions, credit cards, etc. and ensure adequate property insurance exists.
+For example, you may need to arrange for the care of any vacant property, arrange for the safe custody of personal valuables and important documents, cancel club memberships, health insurance, subscriptions, credit cards, etc. and ensure adequate property insurance continues to exist.

 - Valuing the estate: Once the estate has been identified, it needs to be valued.
 This may include developing a full valuation of household goods, furniture, artwork, automobiles and other personal effects, determining benefits due under insurance policies and pension plans, and preparing a detailed inventory of assets and liabilities.

 - Tax issues: While neither the federal nor the provincial governments imposes direct death duties, there are several tax issues that arise when a person dies.
-As a result, you will need to determine capital gains at the date of death, make the various elections permitted under federal and provincial laws, prepare and file final income tax returns and request clearance certificates (required before any general disbursements can be made).
+As a result, you will need to determine capital gains at the date of death, make the various elections permitted under federal and provincial laws, prepare and file final income tax returns and request clearance certificates from CRA – which are required before any general disbursements can be made.